nateforsyth/nateforsyth.github.io/_posts/2019-10-10-an-objective-look-at-sharepoint-customisation.md

 ![SharePoint DOM for Tenant Search Box](/img/ObjectiveSpo04.png)

 These change every time that Microsoft updates SharePoint; that's every 1-2 weeks.
-Guess what happens when we've already sold a solution such as this to an Enterprise client and they're actively using it... that's right, **technical debt**.
+Guess what happens when we've already sold a solution such as this to an Enterprise client and they're actively using it... that's right, **technical debt** and **convoluted support**.

 ### Get to the point already!